Love it or hate it, social media has been one of the most impactful inventions of our generation.

 The influencer marketing landscape

-Now we know what influencer marketing is, let’s take a look at the current landscape.
+Now we know what influencer marketing is, let's take a look at the current landscape with some big picture influencer marketing statistics.

 The influencer marketing industry is worth $13.8 billion

 Influencer marketing is big business.
-Consider this: Data from Statista found the entire industry is worth almost $14 billion.
-That’s a 42% year-on-year increase from $9.7 billion in 2020.
+Consider this: Data from Statista found the entire industry is worth almost $14 billion in 2021 (a 42% year-on-year increase from $9.7 billion in 2020), and is projected to exceed $16 billion in 2022.

 50.7% of brands working with influencers run ecommerce stores

-Search for the type of influencer you want to collaborate with and you’ll see hundreds (if not thousands) of potential partners.
-But how do you choose which type of influencer you want to be collaborating with?
+Search for the type of influencer you want to collaborate with and you'll see hundreds (if not thousands) of potential partners.
+But how do you choose the person you want to be collaborating with on your influencer marketing campaigns?

 Influencers are broken down into five categories, each based on their follower count on any given social media channel.